2.2 Message send definitions

 There are three kinds of messages in Cuis-Smalltalk:

-Unary message selectors consist of alphanumeric characters, and start with a lower case letter.
+Unary message selectors consist of alphanumeric characters and start with a lowercase letter.

 Binary message selectors consist of one or more characters from the following set: